pecos/tps-docs/_sources/overview.rst.txt

   In parallel simulations, communication of shared data between computational domains is communicated concurrently with the computation of the interior of the domain.

-Restart with arbitrary # of MPU tasks and order
+Restart with arbitrary # of MPI tasks and order
   When restarting the simulation it is possible to define a different polynomial order of the solution.
 It is also possible to restart with a different number of MPI tasks (this requires creating an intermediary serialized version of solution first).